elementor/elementor-developers-docs/src/widgets/widget-inner-wrapper.md

 }
 ```

-This widget can't use the optimized DOM capability as is uses the inner `.elementor-widget-container` CSS class to style the widget.
-Therefore, setting `has_widget_inner_wrapper()` to `true` will make sure that Elementor won't remove the inner wrapper for this widget.
+This widget can't use the optimized DOM capability as it uses the inner `.elementor-widget-container` CSS class to style the widget.
+Therefore, setting `has_widget_inner_wrapper()` to `true` will make sure that Elementor doesn't remove the inner wrapper for this widget.

 ## Notes